Roshanchenna/Todo-Webpage/README.md

 1. Navigate to the `frontend` directory. npm install npm run dev
-3. Navigate to the 'server' directory. npm install, node index
+3. Navigate to the `server` directory. npm install, node index